Consumer Choice Over Shopping Baskets: Data

 The following procedures were applied to filter outliers and products for which insufficient data was made available.
-Any products with (1) fewer than 100 transactions, (2) sold at zero price, and/or (3) without any price variation were removed.
-Furthermore, for each product, observations pertaining to a given month where no close competitor was found across supermarkets other than that product's are also discarded.
-Lastly, any products which go unobserved across a given time period in a given supermarket are assumed to not have been available for purchase.\\
+Any products with (i) fewer than 100 transactions, (ii) sold at zero price, and/or (iii) without any price variation were removed.
+Furthermore, product without close competitors in a given quarter across all supermarkets were also discarded.
+Lastly, any products which went unobserved in any quarter in any supermarket in the sample were assumed to not have been available for purchase in that quarter.\\

-This correction leaves us with 24 925 goods remaining, spanning 37 major categories, 118 sub-categories, and 571 sub-sub-categories.
+These corrections left us with 24 925 goods remaining, spanning 37 major categories, 118 sub-categories, and 571 sub-sub-categories.
 Each product is observed on average 1 210 times over the sample, with 175, 369, and 937 observations at the 25th, median, and 75th percentiles, respectively.\\

-We observe 456 439 unique transactions - defined by their goods down to the number of units per product - out of 499 047 baskets in total.
+We observe 456 439 unique transactions - defined at the unit-per-product level - out of 499 047 baskets in total.
 The average number of observations per unique basket is 1.093; 2.16\% of unique baskets are observed more than once, accounting for 10.51\% of all baskets.
 Consistent with the shop-level results, hypermarkets exhibit larger and more dispersed basket sizes, stock more staple and unique items, and command a disproportionate revenue share.
 Aggregate gross sales equal \euro~82 636 508.
 Discounts total \euro~156 601, representing 0.19\% of gross sales.\\